Your Go-To Sauce For Fresh Seafood

-While enjoying fresh raw oysters while dining out may be a date night ritual, there’s no reason you can’t have the same luxurious experience at home.
-All you need are fresh oysters, our homemade mignonette, a couple lemon wedges, and an oyster shucking knife.
+Enjoying fresh raw oysters while dining out may be a date night ritual, but there’s no reason you can’t have the same luxurious experience at home.
+All you need are fresh oysters, this homemade mignonette recipe, a couple lemon wedges, and an oyster shucking knife.

-A classic mignonette is made from vinegar, shallots, and black pepper.
+The classic mignonette flavor is unmistakably bright and vibrant!
+It’s made with vinegar, shallots, and black pepper.
 The hardest part is for sure shucking those oysters!
-But with the proper knife, a kitchen towel to protect your hand, and a little elbow grease, you’ll be enjoying oysters on the half shell at home in no time!
+But with the proper knife, a kitchen towel to protect your hand, and a little elbow grease, you’ll be enjoying a dozen oysters on the half shell at home in no time!

 How To Make Classic Mignonette

-The good news?
-While all raw oysters can be enjoyed naked (straight from the shell), they can also benefit from a touch of something extra.
-A squeeze of fresh lemon juice, a small bit of cocktail sauce, or… mignonette!
-The latter is our favorite and what we always reach for when we order oysters on the half shell.
+While all raw oysters can be enjoyed naked (straight from the shell), they also benefit from a touch of something extra.
+A squeeze of lemon juice, a bit of cocktail sauce (or cocktail sauce with gin!), or… a piquant vinegar-based sauce.
+The latter is my favorite and what I always spoon over oysters on the half shell.

 Variations On Mignonette

-- Crisp and light: try adding minced cucumber
+- Crisp and light: Try adding peeled, minced cucumber.

-The possibilities are endless, but remember: don’t overdo it and mask the flavor of the oysters!
-They’re expensive and delicate and to completely overpower their natural flavor would be a damn shame.
+Just remember to use a light hand: don’t overdo it and mask the flavor of the creamy oysters!
+They’re expensive and delicate; to completely overpower their natural flavor would be a real shame.

 Prefer cooked oysters?
-Check out oysters rockefeller or simple grilled oysters, both sound delish!
+Check out these oysters rockefeller or simple grilled oysters–both sound delish!

-If you make our Mignonette sauce, please let us know by leaving a review and rating below.
+If you give this quick-and-easy Mignonette sauce a try, please let us know by leaving a ⭐️⭐️⭐️⭐️⭐️ review and rating below.

 Ingredients